dismal-econ/dismal-econ.github.io/_pages/interests.md

 ---
 permalink: /
 title: "Interests"
-author_profile: true
+author_profile: false
 redirect_from:
-  - /interests/
+  - /about/
-  - /interests.html
+  - /about.html
 ---

 # Interests